OsbornePro/NovaKey-Daemon/SECURITY.md

 ### Authenticated encryption (XChaCha20-Poly1305)

-* Passwords are encrypted and authenticated with AEAD.
+* Secrets are encrypted and authenticated with AEAD.
 * The server binds the header (including device ID and KEM ciphertext) as AAD to prevent tampering.

+### Typed message framing (approve vs inject)

+In current v3 usage, the server expects an **outer v3 frame** with a fixed outer type, and the decrypted plaintext carries a **typed inner message frame**:

+* inner msgType `1` = Inject (payload is the secret string)
+* inner msgType `2` = Approve (payload is empty/ignored)

+This avoids “magic string” controls and keeps policy decisions explicit.

 ### Freshness & replay protection